ls1intum/Artemis/.github/ISSUE_TEMPLATE/feature-proposal--developer-.md

 > What are the involved Analysis Objects?

 ### Dynamic Behavior
-> Include dynamic models (Activity Diagram, State Chart diagram, Communication Diagram) here to outline the dynamic nature of the PROBLEM
+> Include dynamic models (Activity Diagram, State Chart Diagram, Communication Diagram) here to outline the dynamic nature of the PROBLEM

 ---